phoenixframework/phoenix_guides/B_adding_pages.md

 end
 ```

+Again, This should be `render conn, "show.html", messenger: messenger` for current Phoenix versions greater than 0.5.0.

 There are a couple of things to notice here.
 We pattern match against the params passed into the show function so that the messenger variable will be bound to the value we put in the :messenger position in the url.
-For example, if our url is [http://localhost:4000/hello/Frank]([http://localhost:4000/hello/Frank]), the messenger variable would be bound to "Frank".
+For example, if our url is localhost:4000/hello/Frank, the messenger variable would be bound to "Frank".

-We also pass a third argument into the render function, a key value pair where ":messenger" is the key, and the messenger variable is passed as the value.
+We also pass a third argument into the render function, a key value pair where `:messenger` is the key, and the messenger variable is passed as the value.

 It's good to remember that the keys to the params Dict will always be strings.